 9. Pack a Power Bank

-Most buses (unless you pay for the fancy ones) won’t have charging points like the do at home.
-I always carry mine everywhere with me.
+Most buses (unless you pay for the fancy ones) won’t have charging points like they do at home.
+I always carry my power bank everywhere with me.

 10. Choose Your Seat Wisely

 This is especially if you are tall and long legged like me.
-Honestly, sitting in those little mini buses cramped in for 10 hours unable to stretch out my legs was a living hell!
+Honestly, sitting in those little minibusses cramped in for 10 hours unable to stretch out my legs was a living hell!